 To understand the consequences of individual variation in animal movement and how these influence seed dispersal distances, we simulated three different scenarios by varying the movement of individual animals.
-We used our first scenario as our null model, in which all the individuals from the simulation had the same average movement rate (λ1=λ2=...=λn), used as the parameter in the probability density function, and thus their movement distances per unit of time were sampled from the same probability distribution (f(x;λ)=λe-λx).
+We used our first scenario as our null model, in which all the individuals from the simulation had the same average movement rate (λ1=λ2=...=λn), and thus their movement distances per unit of time were sampled from the same probability distribution (f(x;λ)=λe-λx).
 We chose this as our null model as it is the approach most commonly used in frugivore-generated seed dispersal kernels, where the movement rate for the frugivore population is determined and used either as a constant movement speed or to sample from a single distribution (EDIT citation, Will Tackenberg, 2008, constant rate, Jones 2017, exponential with different values for theoretical model, Levey bolker 2 papers lognormal).
 Our second scenario included individual variation in animal movement by incorporating different movement rates for each individual (λ1=λ2=...=λn), which meant that movement distances would be sampled from the same overall probability distribution, but with different parameters (f(x;λi)=λie-λix).
 Double check if these are the Erlang and hyperexponential distributions, not sure it is worth it to mention here though.
-Considering that Pteroglossus pluricinctus, the focus frugivore in this paper, by belonging to social groups their movement patterns might be correlated, our third scenario ran simulations at the scale of family group variation in animal movement by assigning a different movement rate to each social group in the simulations, where the movement rate where considered as the average movement in meters per unit of time for all the tracking sessions for all individuals belonging to that social group.
+Considering that Pteroglossus pluricinctus, the focal frugivore in this paper, forage in social groups their movement patterns might be correlated, thus, our third scenario ran simulations at the scale of family group variation in animal movement by assigning a different movement rate to each social group in the simulations, where the movement rate where considered as the average movement in meters per unit of time for all the tracking sessions for all individuals belonging to that social group.

 Parameterization

 We focused our study on the many-banded araçari (Pterglossus pluricinctus), a small toucan, and its role as a frugivore of the Virola flexuosa tree.
 Previous studies by Holbrook (2011) collected radiotracking information for various dispersers over a period of four years, from 2001 to 2005, in the Ecuadorian Amazon rainforest.
-The methodology used at the time consisted of capturing and radio-tagging individuals from various toucan species, including Pterglossus pluricinctus and two larger Ramphastids, although data on the latter was scarce.
+The methodology consisted of capturing and radio-tagging individuals from various toucan species, including Pterglossus pluricinctus and two larger Ramphastids, although data on the latter were scarce.
 Tracking periods lasted between four and six daylight hours, alternating morning and afternoons, attempting to record bird locations every 15 minutes, a time interval shown to represent the minimum seed retention time for Virola flexuosa seeds (K. M. Holbrook and Loiselle 2007).
 Out of the data collected, and following Holbrook (2011), we selected data from individuals with at least 40 recorded point locations.
 Even though location recordings were attempted every 15 minutes, this was not always possible, due to the individual being too far out from range or due to canopy cover, therefore point locations data is available every 15 minutes or multiples of 15 minutes, with the majority of point location recordings between 15 and 30 minutes (Holbrook 2011).
 Further details on field methods can be found in Holbrook (2011).